parthian-sterlet/metarea/README.md

 # Output data

-- list of performanes pAUC for all motifs
+- list of performanes pAUC for all single motifs
-- list of all pairs of motifs with synergy marks, Ratio > 1 or Ratio < 1
+- list of all pairs of motifs with pAUC of joint models and synergy marks, Ratio > 1 or Ratio < 1
 - esiimation of motifs similarities for all pairs of PWM motif models

 # Running modes